• Home

 Small Group Classes

-• 📅 Fridays, 6:30–7:30pm
+• Fridays, 6:30–7:30pm

-• 👥 Ideal for collaborative learning
+• Ideal for collaborative learning with individual attention

 Private Tuition – Fully Tailored

-• ⏱️ Flexible scheduling
+• Flexible scheduling based on your child's needs

 Shorter, More Frequent Options